dropthejase/LLM-usicProducer/README.md

 ### Inference with Prompt (Music Transformer3 model)
 (Again, refer to the <a href="https://github.com/dropthejase/musicllm/tree/main/fav_samples">'fav_samples'</a> folder)

-I've noticed that these don't seem to perform as well, with the model often repeating what was before.
+I've noticed that when using prompts, the LLM does not seem to perform as well, with the model often simply repeating what was before.
 The coherence of what is generated is also inconsistent.
-Samples are generated based on (around) the original BPMs of their respective prompts.
-I suspect that prompts with that are more repetitive (and perhaps less rhythmically and melodically diverse) may lend itself to more coherent inferences.
+I suspect that prompts that are more repetitive (and perhaps less rhythmically and melodically diverse) may lend itself to more coherent inferences.

 **Example 1 ('Concrete Jungle Island Life' by Shiv & Jason)**